ysugimoto/twist/README.md

   } `json:"service"`

-  Secret  string `env:"SECRET"`    // will be used from envrironment variable Verbose string `cli:"v,verbose"` // will be used from commandline arguments }
+  Secret  string `env:"SECRET"`    // will be used from envrironment variable Verbose string `cli:"v,verbose"` // will be used from command-line arguments }

 func main() {